WebThingsIO/docs/docs/gateway/things.md

 ![A screenshot showing an icon for a Living Room Light](images/things_screen-single_thing.png)

-**🗒️ Note:** Only the Zigbee, Z-Wave and Web Thing add-on adapters are installed by default.
-To support other types of devices, you will need to install additional [add-ons](../settings#add-ons).

 ### Add Thing by URL

+**🗒️ Note:** When using the Docker image or snap package, you will need to first install the Web Thing adapter add-on.

 In addition to scanning for new devices, you can manually add a new thing by its "web thing URL".
 That is the URL of a [Web Thing Description](https://webthings.io/api/#web-thing-description).